MonoGame/MonoGame/Documentation/platforms.md

 **Template ID**: mguwpcore, mguwpxaml

 The WindowsUniversal platform runs on [Universal Windows Platform (UWP)](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide).
-WindowsUniversal uses DirectX for graphics, and XAudio for audio just like the WindowsDX platform).
+WindowsUniversal uses DirectX for graphics, and XAudio for audio just like the WindowsDX platform.

 This platform is meant to publish games on the Windows Store, for both Windows and Xbox One (through the [Xbox Live Creators Program](https://www.xbox.com/en-US/developers/creators-program)).

-Note that UWP games running on Xbox One get a [restricted access](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/system-resource-allocation) to the console capabilities.
+Note that UWP games running on Xbox One get [restricted access](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/system-resource-allocation) to the console capabilities.
 To unlock those restrictions, MonoGame has a dedicated Xbox One platform for registered [ID@Xbox](https://www.xbox.com/en-US/Developers/id) developers targeting the XDK (this platform is private and requires you to contact your ID@Xbox manager).

 ## Android

 **Supported Systems**: Android
 **NuGet Package**: MonoGame.Framework.Android
 **Template ID**: mgandroid

 The Android platform uses [Xamarin.Android](https://docs.microsoft.com/en-us/xamarin/android/).